kodevx/movie-api/README.md

 Movie API :
-Search for Movies from OMDB Database using an API request using React JS
+Search for Movies from OMDB Database using an API request developed on React JS